 All application materials must be submitted by the program’s May 1, 2021 final application deadline.

 Personal interviews will be conducted following the review of an applicant’s application material.
 Onsite interviews are preferred; however, if not possible a virtual interview via Zoom will be conducted.

 Interviewees will be notified of admissions decisions within four weeks of the interview.
 Applicants who are accepted into the program will be required to reserve their seat within ten days of this communication through a $250 non-refundable tuition deposit.
 Details regarding this payment will be provided with the acceptance letter.

-Initial acceptance to the program is conditional on successful completion of the following post-acceptance requirements, which must be completed by May 1 of the year of enrollment:
+Initial acceptance to the program is conditional on successful completion of the following post-acceptance requirements, which must be completed by the start of classes on June 1 of the year of enrollment:

 - Technical Standard Attestation Form

 - CastleBranch Background Check, Drug Screen & Immunization and Health Information documentation

 - Complete OSHA Training and HIPAA Training through CastleBranch